MicrosoftDocs/learn/learn-pr/wwl-data-ai/responsible-language-models-azure-databricks/includes/01-introduction.md

-Responsible AI is crucial when using Large Language Models (LLMs) using Azure Databricks, as it ensures ethical, transparent, and accountable AI development and deployment.
+When you use Large Language Models (LLMs) with Azure Databricks, it's important to focus on responsible AI.
+Responsible AI means making sure your AI development and deployment are ethical, transparent, and accountable.

-Azure Databricks provides robust tools for monitoring, managing, and fine-tuning LLMs, enabling developers to implement responsible AI practices effectively.
+Azure Databricks offers great tools to help you monitor, manage, and fine-tune LLMs.
+Specifically Unity Catalog and Mosaic AI make it easier to follow responsible AI practices.

-This includes bias detection, explainability, and adherence to data privacy regulations, ensuring that AI solutions are not only powerful but also fair and trustworthy.
+Responsible AI involves detecting bias, explaining how AI decisions are made, and following data privacy rules.
+This ensures your AI solutions aren't only powerful but also fair and trustworthy.

-By integrating responsible AI principles into the lifecycle of LLMs, organizations can build AI systems that are aligned with societal values and regulations while maximizing the potential of these advanced models.
+By incorporating responsible AI principles throughout the LLM lifecycle, you can create AI systems that align with societal values and regulations while getting the most out of these advanced models.